 9. Lack of engagement

-Another thing about a lot of casual scientific learning is that it’s all about being told what the facts, laws, and theories are, but hardly being shown them.
+Why do some children not like learning science at school?
+Another reason is that it’s you just explain to them what the facts, laws, and theories are, but hardly show them in real.
 Remember your time as a child, and the excitement you can get out of a lab experiment?
 Sometimes it’s caused by the thought that there might be an explosion like on TV, but most of the time, we’d love to see the things we read about happen before our eyes.

-Of course, not every process can be watched with naked eyes, but those that can should be.
+Of course, not every process can be watched with the naked eyes, but those that can should be.
 Experiments like the mentos-CocaCola volcano are cheap and fun, and will no doubt spark a love for science.
-Other than that, things we cannot observe can be shown rather simply described in texts for us.
+Other than that, things we cannot observe can be shown vividly in animated videos.
 It’ll get us to know how animation can provide engagement in these hard subjects.

 10. The emphasis on professional science

 One obvious point that has been implied a few times is that science is associated with scientists and difficult problems.
-We think that scientific knowledge is limited to the difficult question, and that other things don’t matter as much.
+We think that scientific knowledge is limited to difficult questions and that other things don’t matter as much.
 Science is all about scientific papers and breakthroughs, right?

 Not necessarily.
 As with many other fields, science can only develop when there is a community of researchers to think and challenge each other.
 We need more people who are interested in science, and a society that’s curious and well-informed would likely produce more scientists.
 But not everyone finds their first spark with this discipline in big questions.
-Children are often intrigued by the little things.
-And if the community around them show that there are answers to these little questions, they will grow up more likely to take an interest in the discipline.
+Children, for instance, are often intrigued by the little things around them.
+When the community around them demonstrates that even these small curiosities have answers, it sparks their interest.
+Tools like how to make animated science videos can play a key role in engaging young minds, making science more accessible and exciting.

 So yes, scientific research is important.
 But it all starts with the smaller issues and more mundane knowledge.